International Arms Control activities in the Azerbaijan Army

 Vienna Document on Confidence - and Security - Building Measures of the Organization for Security and Co-operation in Europe

 The Vienna Document was signed on 17 November 1990 by the OSCE member states.
 The Vienna Document was revised in 1992, 1994, 1999 and 2011 and adopted by the Participating States in the new edition.
 Presently, the Vienna Document is an agreement between 57 member states.
 The Vienna Document is comprised of 12 chapters, and in accordance with the provisions contained in this document each participating State has the right to conduct inspections on the territory of any other participating State within the zone of application to inspect whether any non – notified military activity to be carried out.
 Various participating States conduct 3 inspections and 1 evaluation visit to “specified area” in the Azerbaijan Army every year.
 The purpose of the visit is to inspect military units declared in the Annual Exchange of Military Information (AEMI).
 An inspection may not be carried out only due to “force majeure”.
-Until the end of January 2018, different Participating States carried out 31 “evaluation” visits and 64 inspections of “specified area” in the Azerbaijan Army within the Vienna Document.
+Until 1 January 2022, Participating States carried out 33 “evaluation” visits and 70 inspections of “specified area” in the Azerbaijan Army within the Vienna Document.